Remember the story I told you about Rental Orders a few steps ago? Let's hear it again.

 Everyone lives happily every after.

-If you send a Proposal to your Client and they decide not to book, the Rental Order should become Canceled.
+If you send a Proposal to your Client and they decide not to book, the Rental Order should become Cancelled.

-There are three other Order Types but for now, let's remember that all of your Rental Orders will start as Proposals and then become either Confirmed or Canceled.
+There are three other Order Types but for now, let's remember that all of your Rental Orders will start as Proposals and then become either Confirmed or Cancelled.

 So now you're all dying to know, how do I Confirm my Rental Orders?